teeparham/gemdiff/README.md

 ### `compare`

-You don't need to use bundler or be in a project.
-You can query a specific gem by entering explicit version numbers.
+You can use `gemdiff` bypassing bundler and query a gem by entering explicit version numbers.

-For example, open the GitHub compare view in browser for difference between versions 4.0.2 and 5.0.0:
+For example, open the GitHub compare view in browser for difference between `arel` versions 4.0.2 and 5.0.0:

 ```sh
 $ gemdiff compare arel --new=5.0.0 --old=4.0.2